 The MA History program at West Chester University enabled me to read widely in my area of interest and allowed me to gain valuable experience tutoring undergraduates as a graduate assistant.
 My professors supported my decision to pursue an unorthodox master's thesis project and provided guidance at every phase of the PhD application process.
 All of these things have proven crucial to my intellectual and professional development and have prepared me well for my first year as a doctoral student [at Boston College]. – Nick Quadrini

 The Department of History requires a 3.0 grade point average (GPA) in history and a 2.75 overall GPA for admission to its graduate program.
-While it is not an absolute requirement, in general candidates should have at least taken the survey-level sequences in U.S. and World/Western Civilization (candidates may be admitted provisionally without these courses and may be asked to complete the sequences prior to full-degree candidacy).
-The application package should contain a statement of professional goals, a writing sample of no less than two pages on a historical topic, and three letters of recommendation, preferably academic.
-In both programs, admission to full-degree candidacy requires a GPA of 3.0.
-Students interested in graduate studies in history may also take two graduate courses before formal admittance to either graduate program.
+Students whose undergraduate degree is not in History should have at least taken survey-level sequences in U.S. and World/Western Civilization.
+The application package should contain 1) a statement of professional goals, 2) a writing sample (with footnotes/endnotes) of no less than eight pages on a historical topic, 3) two letters of recommendation, preferably academic, 4) a current curriculum vitae (or resume) and 5) transcripts from previous academic institutions.

-Applicants who do not meet the above criteria may be admitted on a provisional basis.
+The department is willing to admit applicants who do not meet the above criteria on a provisional basis.
 Students so admitted may then apply for full-degree candidacy upon completion of 12-18 semester hours of applicable course work with at least a 3.0 GPA.
-In both programs students must pass written comprehensive examinations at or near completion of their course work.

-For application materials, contact the Office of Graduate Studies (e-mail email@example.com or telephone 610-436-2943).
-For further information about the history graduate programs contact Professor Brenda Gaydosh, Coordinator of Graduate Studies, Department of History, (e-mail email@example.com or telephone 610-436-0734).
+For application materials, contact the The Graduate School.
+For further information about the history graduate programs contact Professor Brenda Gaydosh, Coordinator of the Graduate School, Department of History, (e-mail email@example.com or telephone 610-436-0734).